Kyiv Day and Night

 Kyiv Day and Night (Ukrainian: Київ вдень та вночі, Kyyiv vdenʹ ta vnochi) is a Ukrainian reality television series based on the 2011 German series Berlin – Tag & Nacht.
-The initial principal cast consisted of Oksana Avram, Bohdan Sheludiak, Karina Havryliuk, Oleksandr Ozolin and Albina Pererva, until the former four actors departed in 2017.
-The show was rebooted on August 28, 2018 for its fifth season.
-In 2018, Alina London, Anastasiia Durkot, Maksym Sosnovskyi, Yaroslava Zhytomirska, Semen Tereshchenko, and Polina Kovalevska joined the cast.
+From season 1 to 4, the series stars were Oksana Avram, Bohdan Sheludiak, Karina Havryliuk, Oleksandr Ozolin and Albina Pererva – the former four except Pererva were dismissed in 2017.
+The show was rebooted on August 28, 2018, for its fifth season.
+In 2018, the show reprised with new storyline and casts including Alina London, Anastasiia Durkot, Maksym Sosnovskyi, Yaroslava Zhytomirska, Semen Tereshchenko, and Polina Kovalevska.
 In addition, Albina Pererva, Oleksandr Voronyi (as Oleksandr Volodymyrovych), Pavlo Serhiienko and Nazar Kukharenko took on the same role as with past seasons.
-It was filmed in Kyiv and broadcast on Novyi Kanal from March 8, 2016 to January 8, 2019.
+It was filmed in Kyiv and broadcast on Novyi Kanal from March 8, 2016, to January 8, 2019.

-In Kyiv Day and Night, a group of young friends rent an apartment in Quartero, which is situated in Kyiv's hub.
-These group tempt to commit unfaithful relationships, typically engaged in extramarital or adulterous activities, betraying their lovers, results in perpetual turmoil and mess.
-Nevertheless, most critics saw the notion to promote promiscuity as something very controversial.
-The synopsis is frequently summarized the youth "want to conquer Kyiv".
-Kyiv Day and Night is strongly censored for having sexually aggressive content, via using nudity, offensive words and unsimulated sex, though those elements were concealed by fog and bleeps over the mouth.
-In the fall of 2018, Novyi Kanal decided to stop broadcasting the series, and it was cancelled in 2019 during the fifth season.
-The series used bilingual versions; the first four seasons were Russian but it was replaced with native language Ukrainian for the fifth season.
+Narrated by Kostiantyn Voitenko, Kyiv Day and Night story revolves around a group of young people rent a shared apartment in Kyiv's center.
+Those people find themselves in unstable love triangle, jealousy and machinations.
+The story arc outlines various form of relationship problems, arising from cheating to trustful companion.
+In the fall of 2018, Novyi Kanal announced to halt the show and discontinued the season story in 2019.
+The show produced with bilingual versions; season 1–4 with Russian language and season 5 with Ukrainian.

-Kyiv Day and Night received negative reception from both critics and aggregate websites for its depiction of primarily sexually violent scenes and debauchery, making it least rated television show.
+Overall, the show attracted negative reception due to primarily focusing sexually matured content.
 In contrast, few critics praised the series for their depiction of amateur actors and describing it "friendly show".
 The director of the four seasons Kseniia Buhrimova expressed her approval stating "Our heroes are not stars, they are the guys from the next doorway, who prove: no matter what trouble happens to you, you are not alone.
 There is always someone who can help and support.
 They have become onscreen friends for millions of viewers."
 According to the channel's head of press service, Svitlana Tsybanova said they were working to broadcast 7 I Roses on behalf of a similar reality television series.